-The investment strategy to achieve this has been developed with a view to reducing the level of risk in the portfolio.
-This will be achieved by reducing the reliance on equities as the primary driver of investment return and placing greater focus on fixed income investment, whilst still investing in a welldiversified and dynamically managed, return-seeking portfolio.
+The investment strategy to achieve this has been developed by placing greatest focus on fixed income investment, whilst still investing in a well-diversified and dynamically managed, return-seeking portfolio.
 The strategy also seeks to significantly reduce the variability in the funding level of the Scheme over the short term by increasing the level of liability protection (or "liability hedging"), through the use of Liability Driven Investment (or "LDI") funds, which use controlled amounts of leverage.
+Finally, the strategy seeks to provide cashflow through income generating investments to assist in meeting (predictable) member benefit payments.

-- As of the date at which the Fiduciary Manager most recently reviewed the Scheme's strategy (as at 30th September 2019), the Scheme's strategy is to target a return of 1.2% per annum, net of fees, over the return on gilts (which are assumed to be a risk-free investment). - As of 30th September 2019, the liability protection level target was 80% of the interest rate and inflation sensitivities of the Scheme's liabilities.
-From November 2019 onward, this target was increased to 100% of the Scheme's funded liabilities (i.e. 100% of assets). - Based on the existing agreed Schedule of Contributions (annual contributions of c.£1m until 2031) and investment modelling as at 30th September 2019, we estimate that this would lead to the plan reaching full funding on the long-term self-sufficiency basis by 2027. - To achieve this, the Scheme will invest in: - Return-seeking ("growth") assets.
+- Following the Fiduciary Manager's most recently reviewed the Scheme's strategy (as at September 2022) the Scheme's strategy is to target a return of 0.8% per annum, net of fees, over the return on gilts (which are assumed to be a risk-free investment). - The liability protection level target was 100% of the interest rate and inflation sensitivities of the Scheme's total liabilities (on a Gilts+0.0% basis). - Based on the existing agreed Schedule of Contributions (annual contributions of c.£1m until 2031) and investment modelling as of April 2021, we estimate that this would lead to the plan reaching full funding on the current long-term self-sufficiency basis by late 2026. - · To achieve this, the Scheme will invest in: - > Return-seeking ("growth") assets.
 Growth assets are expected to grow faster than the Scheme's liabilities over the long term.
-Growth assets include shares, corporate bonds, real assets, absolute return funds and other assets which are permitted under the guidelines governed by the IMA. - Liability-hedging ("matching") assets.
+Growth assets include shares, corporate bonds, buy-and-maintain credit, real assets, absolute return funds, private market investments and other assets which are permitted under the guidelines governed by the IMA. - Liability-hedging ("matching") assets.
 Matching assets are expected to grow broadly in line with a proportion of the Scheme's liabilities.
 They include gilts and Liability Driven Investment funds appropriate to the nature and duration of the Scheme's liabilities.
-The Matching assets also include some investments that generate income in order to specifically offset the expected benefit payments over the coming years. - The allocation to these assets to meet the target return after fees (as of 30th September 2019) is provided below.
+The Matching assets also include the allocation to the income generating investments that produce cashflows. - > Cashflow matching ("income") assets.
+Cashflow matching assets are investments in private debt and high quality corporate bonds held on a buy and maintain basis to generate cashflows to meet the Scheme's benefit payments on an ongoing basis. - The actual allocation to these assets to meet the target return after fees (as of 31st August 2022) is provided below.

-• The allocation between the assets will vary over time to meet the objective.
+The allocation between the assets will vary over time to meet the objective.
 The Fiduciary Manager will be accountable for managing the allocation to and within growth and matching assets in order to meet the objective, within the guidelines set by the Trustee.